 Ultimately, the decision to testify or not is always the client's to make, not the attorney's.
 Your attorney can give you his best assistance and advice, but the final decision to testify or not at trial, is the client's.

 Your Attorney should provide you with a written contract covering all phases of the representation, and including the charge for representing you in each phase.

 Depending on your facts, there may be a way for the attorney to tailor the representation to save fees.
 If your prospective attorney will not do this, you might need to shop your case around.

-I have heard that some attorneys will engage a client on one fee quotation, and then later demand a larger fee - that was not discussed in the beginning - to either move the case along or conclude it.
-That is unethical, in my opinion.
+Some attorneys have a reputation for engaging a client on one fee quotation to get hired, and then later demand a larger fee - that was not discussed in the beginning - before they will either move the case along or conclude it.

-Discuss all of these matters and all of your options fully before making any agreement for representation . . . and get it all in writing.
+Discuss all of these matters and all of your options with an attorney before making any agreement for representation . . .

 Trust in the Lord with all your heart, and do not rely on your own understanding; in all your ways acknowledge Him, and He will make your paths straight.

 Do not be wise in your own eyes;